Overview

 - Steve Green, Co-Owner, High Mountain Sports, Garrett Trails Treasurer

-- Bob Nickel, Bill's Marine
+- Bob Nickel, Bill's Marine Service

 - Jay Moyer, Superintendent, Garrett County Roads